spextat0r/Invisible-Watermark/README.md

 ```
 NOTE: This project requires a PNG or BMP file using RGB or RGBA formatting.

-NOTE: Adding a watermarked image to a Microsoft Word document and then saving it from the word document WILL add noise to the image file that may damage the watermark.
+NOTE: Adding a watermarked image to a Microsoft Word document and then saving it from the Word document WILL add noise to the image file that may damage the watermark.

 An example command is:
 ```